You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 Advantages:

-• Helps build an emergency fund.
+• It helps build an emergency fund.

 • Minimal risk loss.